Big images of two-dimensional pseudorepresentations: Applications to Galois representations

-In this section we specialize Theorem \ref{nonconst det main thm} to some arithmetic settings, more specifically to representations coming from elliptic or Hilbert cuspidal eigenforms (Section \ref{classical applications}) and cuspidal $p$-adic families of elliptic eigenforms (Section \ref{Hida families}).
-We show how to recover, and in some cases improve, the results already present in the literature.
-We also show that one can obtain exceptionally strong fullness results when the image of $\ovl{\rho}$ contains $\SL_2(\E)$ (Section \ref{residual full case}).
+In this section we specialize \cref{nonconst det main thm} to some arithmetic settings, more specifically to representations coming from elliptic, Hilbert, and Bianchi cuspidal eigenforms (\cref{classical applications1} through \cref{Bianchi applications}) and cuspidal $p$-adic families of elliptic and Hilbert eigenforms (\cref{Hida families} through \cref{Hilbert families}).
+We explain how to recover, and in some cases improve, the results already present in the literature.
+In particular, since our methods are entirely agnostic about the group $\Pi$, they reveal that many of the classical big-image results are fundamentally \emph{algebraic} in nature: they do not rely on the arithmetic input, such as local information at the places where a Galois representation is ramified, that went into the original proof.